-It all started on this porch - the second floor porch of the guesthouse I called home when I moved to Haiti in 2015.
-I spent hours in the evening with no one to verbally process my experiences with.
+It all started on the second floor porch of the guesthouse I called home when I moved to Haiti in 2015.
+I spent hours in the evening with no one with whom to verbally process my experiences.
 Free from the distractions of internet and electricity during these ‘off hours,’ I started writing … my thoughts, fears, experiences, pains.
 Looking out over the mountains of Port au Prince watching the sunset each evening, I tried to make sense of my world, my new world, while my paradigms, biases, and my very being unraveled around me.

 Check out my blog from that time.

 I’m currently working on a memoir of my time in Haiti - how my experiences in Haiti shaped and molded me into the person I am today.

 I became a Doctor of Physical Therapy in 2012, practiced in a large hospital system for 3 years prior to moving to Haiti where I treated a handful of fellow expats and local people who had various orthopedic and neurological issues.

 My experiences in many different medical settings and specialties (cardiac/telemetry, surgery, ICU, oncology, pulmonary/lung disease, outpatient neurology & orthopedics as well as the day to day running a medical clinic in a developing country) have led me to see the body as a holistic unit.
 We are meant to be integrated beings - putting nutritious things in our body, life-giving thoughts into our mind and soul, and engaging in physical activity that is kind to our bodies rather than for the purpose of a specific look.

 I personally love practicing yoga, cycling, participating in strength classes, walking/hiking/running, guiding others in their fitness journeys, eating clean, practicing meditation, living out my faith journey, and learning every step of the way.